influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/best-practices/schema-design.md

 As a result, a measurement can have the following:

 - a time column
-- field and tag columns up to the maximum number of columns.
+- field and tag columns up to the maximum number of columns

 If you attempt to write to a measurement and exceed the column limit, then the write request fails and InfluxDB returns an error.